Join the Cooperative Research Study Fleet

 Who Are We Looking For?

-We are recruiting new Study Fleet vessels that participate in the longfin squid, shortfin squid, mackerel, butterfish, scup, black sea bass, summer flounder, whiting, haddock, and tilefish fisheries.
+We are recruiting new Study Fleet vessels that participate in the longfin squid, shortfin squid, mackerel, butterfish, scup, black sea bass, monkfish, summer flounder, whiting, haddock, and tilefish fisheries.

 These fisheries have been identified as our priority for the collection of long-term, tow-by-tow data using our Fisheries Logbook Data Recording Software, automated oceanographic sensors, and real-time data transmission.
-We will award contracts in spring of 2023.
+We will award contracts in the spring of 2023.

 How Are Study Fleet Data Used?